 - above average rates of poor condition in the Micklegate, Guildhall and Hull Road areas

 - poor performance in the private rented sector, especially in shared multi-occupation properties

 - concentration of poor conditions in pre-1919 housing and converted flats

 - association of poor housing conditions and vulnerable households

 - levels of equity owner occupiers have in their properties

-Although the key messages from the survey are that the housing stock is generally in a good condition it should be recognised that significant resources are required to bring all the homes in York up to decent homes standard.
+Although the key messages from the survey were that the housing stock was generally in a good condition, it should be recognised that significant resources are required to bring all the homes in York up to decent homes standard.
 However, it must be emphasised that the majority of this cost will be met by owner occupiers and landlords improving and repairing their homes.